 where the price and quality are generally higher with Hot toys, Sideshow has been known to compete with this by bringing out a limited edition figure, like the Kylon Ren premium format figure.

 For example, Hot toys never produced an: R2-D2, 3-P0, or Jabba the Hutt, yet Sideshow did.
-So you see, by having more manufactures producing more characters, quantity, and scalability of figures, the consumer, you, and I have more choice and options to purchase there piece we need to complete our collections.
+So you see, by having more manufacturers producing more characters, quantity, and scalability of figures, the consumer, you, and I have more choices and options to purchase there piece we need to complete our collections.

 We all know a completed collection is always just 1 purchase away from complete.
 It’s called Plastic Crack for nothing. lol

 One of the primary differences is that Sideshow collectibles are based in Thousand Oaks, California, in the United States, and Hot Toys is based in Hong Kong.

 One may think that Sideshow has a license to manufacture Hot Toys, but this is not the case.
 In fact, they are the official distributor of Hot Toys in the United States, North and South America, Europe, Australia, and many Asian countries.

 Even though all the design and production of the prototype collectibles are made in California by Sideshow and their talented team, they have a company based in China that manufactures mass production runs of their collectibles.

 Hot Toys have their production house based in Hong Kong, where all designs and manufacturing of their collectibles occur.

 Both Sideshow and Hot Toys specialize in designing 1/6 scale collectibles.
 However, in recent years, Hot Toys have surpassed other companies producing 1/6 scale collectibles due to their incredible attention to detail, the accessories that come with the collectibles, and their many points of articulation.
 Hot Toys also specialize in making diecast metal collectibles as well as 1/4 scale collectibles.